LLostInDarkness/LLostInDarkness/README.md

 Hello there, I'm Rebecca/Ren!
 I'm currently persuing an associates degree.
 I'm planning on transferring to a 4 year university to persue a bachelor's degree in Data Science and Analytics.
-My main interest is motorsports like Formula 1 and IndyCar as well as using microprocessors.
+My main interest is motorsports like Formula 1 and IndyCar as well as data collecting.

 Currently I'm in college so my projects are put on hold.
 But after the semester is over I will try to get back to these projects below.